Updated: 3rd August 2021

 We can also look at ways of refinancing any existing credit that you have that is not the Bounce Back Loan.
 Often companies are paying more than they need to in loan and credit card interest, and this can have a catastrophic effect on the overall financial position of the business.
 We can scour the market for the most cost-effective finance options on the market, and work towards securing borrowing on terms which are both more affordable and also more sustainable.

-Sometimes a company’s problems will have taken it beyond the point of rescue.
+Sometimes a company’s problems will have taken it beyond the point of rescue and it unfortunately goes bust.
 If the company has become insolvent and there is no likelihood of being able to turn the situation around, options for closing the business in a fair, orderly, and legal manner will need to be considered.

 Your options for closing an insolvent business are the same whether or not you have an outstanding Bounce Back Loan.
 It is possible to liquidate a business with a Bounce Back Loan.